 - Chop celery in small pieces

-- Stir fry celery until transparent
+- Stir fry celery or onion until transparent

-- Add carrots, stir fry five minutes
+- Add carrots and sunflower seeds, stir fry five minutes

 - Add zucchini, stir fry one minute

 - Add the spices, except for the fresh herb and salt, lower heat and stir until they start to brown

 - Preheat oven to 350 degrees.
 Use a three or four quart oven proof casserole with lid.

 - Add all ingredients except fresh herb and pepper